Misophistful/borealis-cursive-theme/README.md

 # Borealis

-A [Cursive Clojure](https://cursiveclojure.com) theme with a dark background and rainbow brackets:
+A [Cursive Clojure](https://cursiveclojure.com) theme with pastel colours and a dark background (it also supports rainbow brackets):

 ![Borealis](https://github.com/Misophistful/borealis-cursive-theme/wiki/images/Borealis.png)